Wildlife Photography Gear – Free Lesson 1: Learn about Gear

 Sensor Size – Full-frame and Cropped-sensors

 The Canon 70D has a 1.6 crop factor.
-The Nikon D5600 has a 1.5 crop factor.
+The Nikon D5600 and D500 have a 1.5 crop factor.
 That means that a 50mm lens put on either one will actually give you a field of view equal to an 80 or 75mm lens respectively.
 For wildlife photography, this is actually a positive, because you can get extra virtual lens length by using a cropped-sensor camera.

 A 35mm film camera or my full-frame camera, like my Nikon D610 will give a 50mm image from a 50mm lens.
 Good if you want to get wider, but expensive when you want to shoot telephoto.

 So, 70-300mm telephoto lenses will actually give you a range of 112-480mm on the Canon, and 105-450 on the Nikon.
-That extra range is very helpful when shooting animals in the distant.
+That extra range is very helpful when shooting animals in the distance.

 Full-frame sensors are bigger – so the image quality is generally better.
 That said, the new generation of crop-sensor cameras like the Nikon D500 are almost every bit as good as the full-frame cameras for most uses.
 Many pro photographers still insist on shooting full-frame.
 If you’re not a pro, you can almost surely get by with a Nikon D500.